 He nodded, eyes still closed.
 “Wasn’t like that, before the Manywar.”

-“Austrism started after the Manywar.”
+“Really?”

-“Of course it didn’t,” he said with a snort.
-“Maybe your current brand of it did, but it’s been around a lot longer than that.”
+“Of course,” he said.

-He often spoke that way, mentioning things that seemed ridiculous to her, yet saying them as if he knew exactly what he was talking about.
+He often spoke that way, mentioning things that seemed farfetched to her, yet saying them as if he knew exactly what he was talking about.
 No implication of conjecture.
 No wavering.
 As if he knew everything.
 She could see why sometimes it was hard for him to get along with people.

 “Anyway,” Vasher said, opening his eyes.
 “Did you eat all of that squid?”